Trusted and Safe Bingo Sites

 - Not having any wagering requirements, or else having clearly specified wagering requirements with the amount left to wager easy to check.

-- Easy to find information on the RTP of slot games
+- Prominently displayed information on the RTP and volatility of slot games

-- Easily comprehensible account history showing net deposits (basically cumulative losses)
+- Easily accessible and comprehensible account history showing net deposits (basically cumulative losses)

-- Pop-ups to tell you when you have qualified for a promotion – as at Sky Bingo.
+- Pop-ups to tell you when you have qualified for a promotion – as at Heart Bingo.

 - Information about how many other players are close to winning and which numbers they need – as at Unibet Bingo.